MiqG/publication_regulation_cancer_asprograms/README.md

 Adapting splicing factor activity analysis to gene expression signatures to study the regulation of splicing factors from single-cell Perturb-seq screens.

+This repository contains the workflows (from data download to figures) used in the publication.

 ## Structure
 - `config.yaml`
 - `environment.yaml`